On the Wasserstein Geodesic Principal Component Analysis of probability measures: Background

 where $t$ is defined in a certain time interval $(\tmin, \tmax)$.
-Also, the Bures-Wasserstein distance between two covariance matrices $\Sigma_1,\Sigma_2\in S_d^{++}$ is given by the minimal distance between their fibers
+Also, the Bures-Wasserstein distance between two covariance matrices $\Sigma_1,\Sigma_2\in S_d^{++}$ is given by the minimal Euclidean distance between their fibers

-where $\|\cdot\|$ is the Frobenius norm and $SO_d$ is the special orthogonal group. \end{proposition} It is essential to note that the geodesic equation \eqref{geod_gauss} cannot be extended at all time $t\in\R$, as the only geodesic lines are those obtained by translation \cite[Proposition 3.6]{kloeckner2010geometric}.
+where $\|\cdot\|$ is the Frobenius norm and $SO_d$ is the special orthogonal group. \end{proposition} It is essential to note that the geodesic \eqref{geod_gauss} cannot be extended for all time $t\in\R$ (the only geodesic lines are those obtained by translation \cite[Proposition 3.6]{kloeckner2010geometric}).
 Therefore, \eqref{geod_gauss} is only defined on a time interval $(\tmin, \tmax)$ that depends on the eigenvalues of $XA^{-1}$ (see Appendix \ref{app:geodesic_param}).
-We refer the interested reader to Appendix \ref{sec:appendix_otto_gauss} for a more detailed presentation of this geometry.
+More details on the Bures-Wasserstein geometry can be found in Appendix \ref{sec:appendix_otto_gauss}.

-\paragraph{Otto-Wasserstein geometry of a.c. probability measures} The Riemannian structure described for Gaussian distributions is a special case of Otto's \cite{otto2001geometry} more general construction : the bottom space becomes the space $\Prob(\Omega)$ of a.c. distributions supported in a compact set $\Omega\subset\R^d$ while the top space is the space of diffeomorphisms $\Diff(\Omega)$ endowed with the $L^2$ metric with respect to a fixed reference measure $\rho$ (see Figure \ref{fig:otto_geometry_annex} in Appendix \ref{appendix:otto}; note that the compacity assumption on $\Omega$ can be replaced by integrality conditions on the densities.)
-The \emph{fibers} of $\Diff(\Omega)$ are then defined to be the pre-images under the projection $\pi :\varphi\in\Diff(\Omega)\mapsto \pi(\varphi) = \varphi_\#\rho\in\Prob(\Omega)$.
-In this setting, \emph{horizontal} displacements in $\Diff(\Omega)$ are along vector fields that are gradients of functions, and once again horizontal line segments project to Wasserstein geodesics : \begin{proposition}[\cite{otto2001geometry}] Any geodesic $t\mapsto\mu(t)$ for the Wasserstein metric \eqref{monge} is the $\pi$-projection of a line segment in $\Diff(\Omega)$ going through a diffeomorphism $\varphi$ at horizontal speed $\nabla f\circ\varphi$ for some smooth function $f\in\mathcal{C}(\R^d)$.
+\paragraph{Otto-Wasserstein geometry of a.c. probability measures} The Riemannian structure described for Gaussian distributions is a special case of \cite{otto2001geometry}'s more general construction : the bottom space becomes the space $\Prob(\Omega)$ of a.c. distributions supported on a compact set $\Omega\subset\R^d$ while the top space is the space of diffeomorphisms $\Diff(\Omega)$ endowed with the $L^2$ metric with respect to a fixed reference measure $\rho$ (see Figure \ref{fig:otto_geometry_annex} in Appendix \ref{appendix:otto}).
+The \emph{fibers} of $\Diff(\Omega)$ are then defined to be the pre-images under the projection

+In this setting, \emph{horizontal} displacements in $\Diff(\Omega)$ are along vector fields that are gradients of functions.
+The projection $\pi$ defines an isometry between the horizontal subspace equipped with the $L^2(\rho)$-inner product and $\Prob(\Omega)$ equipped with a Riemannian metric that induces the Wasserstein distance as the geodesic distance.
+In particular, we have the following result. \begin{proposition}[\cite{otto2001geometry}] Any geodesic $t\mapsto\mu(t)$ for the Wasserstein metric given in \eqref{monge} is the $\pi$-projection of a line segment in $\Diff(\Omega)$ going through a diffeomorphism $\varphi$ at horizontal speed $\nabla f\circ\varphi$ for some smooth function $f\in\mathcal{C}(\R^d)$.
 That is, for $t$ defined in a certain interval $(\tmin,\tmax)$,